25+ Best Ontario Road Trips: Where to Hit the Road & When

 Looking for a small town getaway?
 Just an hour past Kitchener, you’ll find plenty of country fun in Perth County!
 Chances are you’ve heard of it (though you may not know it!) as this is where you’ll find Stratford, Ontario.
 You’ll know this town for one of two reasons – the first being the incredible Shakespearean prowess of the Stratford Festival and the second… Justin Bieber.
 Can you tell I’m a little reluctant to include the latter reason?

-While Stratford is an amazing town, I’m a little ashamed to say I haven’t spent much time in it at all.
-I have however explored the rest of Perth County and there are some incredible adventures waiting for you!
+There are some incredible adventures waiting for you in Perth County!
 Have you ever heard of a demonstration forest?
 How about getting some in-season produce from a farm gate?
 Don’t forget some traditional Mennonite cooking to keep you fuelled up – and that’s just scratching the surface!
 Take a more in-depth look at all the fun things to do in Perth County but be warned… you’ll want to turn your day trip into a weekend after reading it.

 Views Across Georgian Bay from Collingwood :: I've Been Bit!
 Travel Blog